Leigheas/EOTUI/README.md

 	- Stats and Inventory Windows can be combined into one tabbed window
 	- Field Info and Mapper can be combined into one tabbed window
 	- Settings Window to set General, Layout, Font, Colors, and Stats
+	  - WORK IN PROGRESS, not alot in settings window yet.

 ###### This will be modified as more things are added/planned.